 South Manchuria

-During 1932 a Sulzer powered diesel-electric locomotive was delivered to the South Manchuria Railway for shunting use in the city of Dairen.
+Late in 1930 a Sulzer powered diesel-electric locomotive was delivered to the standard gauge South Manchuria Railway for shunting use in the port city of Dairen and for mixed passenger and goods trains on the company's main lines.

 It was powered by an eight cylinder 8LV31 engine producing 750hp at 670rpm, it could also be set to operate at 570rpm & 470rpm.
 Electrical equipment was provided by Oerlikon.
 The main generator was an independently excited type 8B920 445 kW continuous with an auxiliary generator of 150 volt directly coupled to the main generator.
 The main generator powered four self ventilated traction motors of type EM 520.

-Maximum speed was 60km/h (37mph), total weight was 78tons.
-Auxiliary included a 25hp motor compressor 25hp motor and two 17hp verticle traction motor blowers and one 3.5hp cooling water pump.
+Maximum speed was 60km/h (37mph), total weight was 80tons.
+Auxiliary equipment included a 25hp motor compressor, 25hp motor, two 17hp vertical traction motor blowers and one 3.5hp cooling water pump.
 The full output of the diesel engine was available up to 25mph.
 Tractive effort of 13,000lb was available at 15mph, the manufacturers indicating it could pull 40 wagons of 45 tons each along the level!

 A view of railcar #2, one of a pair introduced in 1932 powered by a 250hp 6LV22 engine which powered one bogie.
 The railcar was constructed in South Manchuria.

-In 1935 a further set of four four-car articulated railcars were introduced, again built by the workshops on the South Manchuria Railway.
-These were powered by a 6LTD25 engine delivering 500hp.
+About August 1935 a further set of six four-car articulated railcars were introduced, again built by the workshops on the South Manchuria Railway.
+Four of these sets were powered by a Sulzer 6LTD25 engine delivering 500bhp at 900rpm.
+These engines are lighter than earlier types, the sets weigh about 110 tons and can carry 28 2nd Class & 258 3rd Class passengers between Dairen and Mukden.

 Return to Sulzer page